DeLightCMU/RSC/README.md

 - GPU: RTX 2080

 ## Data Preparation
 Download PACS dataset from [here](http://www.eecs.qmul.ac.uk/~dl307/project_iccv2017).
-Once you have download the data, you must update the files in data/correct_txt_list to match the actual location of your files.
-Note: make sure you use the same train/val/test split in PACS paper.
+Once you have download the data, you must update the files in data/correct_txt_list to match the actual location of your files. **Note**: make sure you use the same train/val/test split in PACS paper.

 ## Runing on PACS dataset
 Experiments with different source/target domains are listed in train.py(L145-152).